Advanced Placement (AP)

 For More information about AP at Doherty, click here.

 AVID!
 Advancement Via Individual Determination is a program designed to prepare students for college, career, and life.
 During this elective course, organizational, note-taking, studying, research, collaboration, reading, and writing skills are taught.
 Each grade level has their own class during the day, and we aide our students (most being first generational college applicants) in applying for college, accepting a school, and applying for scholarships.
 We encourage our students to take higher-level courses, keep a “C” or better grade point average, and to have good attendance and behavior.
-Please contact Lori Watson (719-328-6557) or Gina Turner (719-328-6523) for more information.
+Check out our AVID website for more information.

 Gifted & Talented